Ellie Kemper: Education

 Kemper's family moved to St. Louis when she was five.
 She attended Conway Elementary School in the affluent suburb of Ladue and high school at John Burroughs School, where she developed an interest in theater and improvisational comedy.
 One of her teachers was actor Jon Hamm, with whom she appeared in a school play.

 Kemper graduated from Princeton University in 2002 with a Bachelor of Arts in English.
 At Princeton, she was a member of the improv comedy troupe Quipfire, which was known for its elaborate pranks.
 She was also a member of the Ivy Club.
-As part of her undergraduate degree, she completed an 82-page senior thesis, "Isn't It Ironic?", under the supervision of Susan Wolfson, with contribution from Ulrich C. Knoepflmacher.

-As a sophomore, she played on Princeton's 1998 national championship field hockey team, maintaining she sat on the bench "roughly 97 percent" of the time, before moving on the following year to focus on theatre.
+As a freshman, she played on Princeton's 1998 national championship field hockey team, maintaining she sat on the bench "roughly 97 percent" of the time, before moving on the following year to focus on theater.
 She attended Worcester College, Oxford, for a year, where she studied towards a master's degree in English literature.